sunlaa/rs-projects/typescript-essentials/index.md

 - I discovered that there is a narrower type for defining a collective type - **literal** type.
 - I was introduced to the **tuples** type, which defines a type structure within an array.
 3. **Implement Interfaces in TypeScript**: [Badge](https://learn.microsoft.com/en-us/users/sunlaa-4038/achievements/yvha644r)
+###### Reflection:
+Through this module, I learned what interfaces are and why to use them.
+Interfaces are a description of future objects, you can say that it is like a template, which, again, protects us from errors.
+Interfaces and `type` alias are similar, except that `type` we can only define once and it forbids us to add/remove new properties.
+I was also introduced to the concept of **index signature**.
+This can be used to define the type of the object whose values are of consistent types or you don't know the structure of the object you are dealing with.
+- I was introduced to the concept of interfaces.
+- I found out the benefits of using interfaces.
+- I understand the difference between interface and type alias.
+- I began to know how to declare and extend interfaces.
+- I learned about other ways of using interfaces.
+- I've heard of the concept of **index signature**.
 4. **Develop Typed Functions in TypeScript**: [Badge](https://learn.microsoft.com/en-us/users/sunlaa-4038/achievements/fzuyn3gx)
 5. **Declare and Instantiate Classes in TypeScript**: [Badge](https://learn.microsoft.com/en-us/users/sunlaa-4038/achievements/uf5f2bq3)
 6. **Generics in TypeScript**: [Badge](https://learn.microsoft.com/en-us/users/sunlaa-4038/achievements/hygry9j8)